 There are also two appealing pockets of mature timber (approx. 55 to 60 acres) plus some healthy hard wood stands along the river and in between the pastures.
 In fall the colors are truly spectacular!

-The same owner owns the adjacent 90 lakefront acres, Listing 19208, also for sale for $1.2 million as well as 3 additional and adjacent titles between 8 and 12 acres for a total of 6 titles and just under 500 acres.
+The same owner owns the adjacent 90 lakefront acres also for sale for $1.2 million, as well as a 10 acre lakefront for $275,000.

 Lamb Creek FSR - Moyie Lake, BC